CodeWeazle/json-mapper/README.md

-# json-mapper
+# kilauea

-*json-mapper* implements an annotation processor to generate Java classes with Jackson annotations with some convenient creation/mapping functions.
+*kilauea* implements an annotation processor to generate Java classes with Jackson annotations with some convenient creation/mapping functions.

 ## Usage